-The MPA faculty is comprised of 6 full-time faculty members, based in several academic disciplines.
-They boast a wide range of scholarly interests and offer a variety of philosophical and practical approaches to public administration.
-They are actively engaged in research, publishing inthe discipline's top journals and university presses.
-They regularly present their work to both academic and practitioner audiences.
+The MPA faculty boast a wide range of scholarly interests and offer a variety of scholarly and applied approaches to public administration.
+They are actively engaged in research, publishing in the discipline's top journals and university presses.
 They have established networks with local organizations and governments.
-They are also deeply committed to teaching and advising.
+They have extensive experience in university administration, local professional management, and non-profit organizations.
+And most importantly, they are deeply committed to teaching and advising.

-Our program is flexible in terms of the degree requirements and the scheduling of courses.
-We individually discuss with students their overall course selection to assure it matches their overall academic or professional goals.
-Students also enroll in up to four courses in other graduate programs.
-Students can enroll in as much as three courses per semester, or as little as a single course.
+We discuss academic and professional goals with every student to ensure that they are getting the most out of their studies.
+Students may enroll in up to two courses in other graduate programs.
+Students can enroll in as many as three courses per semester, or as little as one.
 All courses are offered at night to accommodate working students.

 The MPA program has a strong internship program for students without prior management experience in the field.
-Students work with the MPA Director to arrange internships.
-Previous placements have included Upper Merion Township, Middletown Township, Lower Gwynedd Township, the Nationalities Service Center, Radnor Township, Montgomery Township, the Philadelphia Airport Authority, Trevor’s Campaign, and the Public Financial Management Group.
-The internships afford students the opportunity to gain first-hand experience as public administrators.
+Previous placements have included Lower Gwynedd Township, Hatfield Township, Whitpain Township, Upper Merion Township, the City of Philadelphia, the Nationalities Service Center, and the Genesis Housing Corporation, among others.

 Our graduates are working in the public service across the United States as local government managers, federal employees, and nonprofit executives.
 We have had students selected as Local Government Management Fellows and Presidential Management Fellows over the years as well.